 Polygonal Lasso Tool

-Upon holding down the lasso tool’s icon, a drop menu will appear wherein you may select the polygonal lasso tool.
+When holding down the Lasso tool icon, a drop menu will appear to select the Polygonal tool.

 Magnetic Lasso Tool

-If you have a complex, inorganic shape (such as a house), which needs to be selected and cut, you’d simply draw a rough line around the house and let the tool’s automatic “magnetic” properties do the rest by perfecting the line like the above image.
-You would then cut through the Edit menu as usual.
+If you have a complex, inorganic shape (such as a house), which needs to be selected and cut, draw a rough line around the house and let the tool’s automatic “magnetic” properties do the rest by perfecting the line like the above image.
+Then cut the object form the Edit menu as usual.

 Quick Selection Tool

-By clicking and dragging your mouse while the tool is selected, you’re able to select a portion of your workspace and alter that area’s colors.
-For example, if you have a picture of the sun on your screen and you wish to blow it up a bit, dragging the quick selection tool around its outer edge can distort the colors around it.
-The Quick selection tool also has a magnetic effect, meaning it recognizes borders around objects, making your selection seamless.
+By selecting the tool, and then clicking and dragging your mouse, you’re able to select a portion of your workspace and alter that area’s colors.
+For example, if you have a picture of the sun and wish to increase its size, dragging the Quick Selection tool around its outer edge can distort the colors around it.
+The tool also has a magnetic effect, since it recognizes borders around objects, making your selection seamless.

 Magic Wand Tool

-Magic Wand Tool is found in the same drop menu as the quick selection tool.
+Magic Wand Tool is located in the same drop menu as the Quick Selection tool.

 Tips: For all the above Photoshop CS6’s tools hold down “shift” key to add more selection and hold down “Alt” key to subtract from selection while working.

-Check out bellow to see the infographic version of this tutorial:
+Check out an infographic version of this tutorial: